-For the past years, workplaces began undergoing a significant reformation process.
-Structures are changing, hierarchies are becoming open spaces, and company values are being redefined.
+For the past years, workplaces underwent significant reformation processes: structures changed, hierarchies became open spaces, and company values redefined.
 More than hard work, integrity, and grit—organizations are now propelled to incorporate Diversity, Equity, and Inclusion (DE&I) in every aspect of the modern workplace dynamics.

-A diverse workforce opens a big room full of ideas and perspectives from people with different cultural backgrounds and ethnicity.
+A diverse workforce opens a big room full of ideas and perspectives from people with different cultural and ethnic backgrounds.
 An ongoing discussion about DE&I propels understanding and increases employee engagement.
 Empowering these ideas to be heard and recognized fell unto the responsibility of HR leaders who can foster DE&I programs that pioneer discussions about internal equity and equality.

 How to start organizing a DE&I strategy?

-Diversity, equity, and inclusion start within.
-Assessing what is lacking inside your workplace and comparing it to the inclusion efforts that the company is doing can give you a head start on the areas that you need to work on more.
+Diversity, equity, and inclusion start within the organization.
+Assessing what is lacking in the workplace by comparing the best DE&I practices of other organizations to the current strategies of your organization is an excellent start on the areas that you need to improve.

-Test the waters first.
-HRs can tap managers to disseminate policies about equity and inclusion, or share news articles and video links to their subordinates.
-Below are some key topics essential in creating an inclusive workspace for everyone:
+After identifying the areas that need improvements, leaders should test the waters first.
+HR leaders can tap managers to disseminate policies about equity and inclusion, or share news articles and video links with their subordinates.
+Below are some key topics essential to creating an inclusive workspace for everyone.

-1. To understand the differences between diversity, equity, and inclusivity.
+1. Understand the differences between diversity, equity, and inclusivity.

-Diversity, in the simplest sense, can be defined as the considerable differences between groups of people, ideologies, or age, that set people apart.
-Beneath what’s heard and seen, diversity also refers to the way these differences are being recognized, accepted, and valued in a workplace.
+Diversity, in the simplest sense, can be defined as the considerable differences between groups of people, ideologies, or ages, that set people apart.
+Beneath what’s heard and seen, diversity also refers to the way these differences are recognized, accepted, and valued in a workplace.

 Equity is the framework of an organization that provides fair access to employees—despite differences—to opportunities, career advancements, and policy representations.
 A fair work environment for all creates a balanced playing field where everyone is encouraged to join and play their part.
 Empowering qualified women and members of the LGBTQ+ community to be represented in senior management positions is a way to include equity in your work processes.

 On the other hand, inclusivity is the belongingness that employees feel in their workplaces.
-It is how employees personally resonate with their job and the workspace that they belong to.
-This part is where DE&I programs should work holistically since it is the core of collective empathy and camaraderie.
+Inclusiveness is how employees personally resonate with their job and the workspace that they belong to.
+Inclusivity is where DE&I programs should work holistically since it is the core of collective empathy and camaraderie.

-Diversity, equity, and inclusion are all interconnected.
-Being aware of their differences will make your DE&I initiatives more targeted based on the needs of your workplace.
+Diversity, equity, and inclusion are all interconnected, and understanding their differences will make your DE&I initiatives more targeted based on the needs of your workplace.
 Moreover, DE&I programs can boost employee experience, leading to an increase in productivity.
-It just goes to say that if you invest in your employees, the advantages that will return to you will be tenfold.
+DE&I effort just goes to say that if you invest in your employees, the advantages that will return to you will be tenfold.

 2. How to recognize microaggressions?

 A systemic problem is a byproduct of accumulated microaggressions.
-In workplaces, this behavior may come in different forms like verbal and nonverbal cues, hostility and derogatory language, and unsolicited remarks attacking someone who is usually from a different race or background.
+In workplaces, microaggressions may come in different forms like verbal and nonverbal cues, hostility and derogatory language, and unsolicited remarks attacking someone who is usually from a different race or background.

-Teaching employees how to recognize these aggressions is a way to become more aware of the implications that these negative behaviors cause.
+Training employees about how to recognize these aggressions is a way to become more aware of the implications that these negative behaviors cause.
 Showing the entire thought process between microaggressions.
-Teach people the relevance of pronouns as identifiers.
+Teaching people the relevance of pronouns as identifiers.
 Tones and wordings come across differently for different individuals.

 Learning about sensitivity can broaden the perspective of the majority on how much their action affects others.
-It also encourages people to check on their coworkers, and reflect on their responses whenever marginalized groups in the company are being treated that way.
+Additionally, knowledge about sensitivity encourages people to check on their coworkers, and reflect on their responses whenever marginalized groups in the company are being treated that way.

 3. Normalizing bystander intervention.

-Humanity is rooted in the moral obligation that people have to each other.
-Without it, the world will be in chaos.
-It goes the same in the workplace.
+Humanity is rooted in the moral obligation that people have to each other, and the world will be in chaos without it.
+Similarly, humanity plays an essential role in the workplace.

 “If it does not concern me, why should I care?”.
 There are many reasons why bystanders remain silent even when an injustice is happening right in front of them.
 Others fear isolation, while some don’t want to get caught up in the potential risk of career instability.